iam-kevin/react-chat-potato/README.md

 - Nothing is served for primary use (though there are things that are provided as example components)
 - Can be used with both `React` and `ReactNative` environments

+## Things to try to play around with:
+(I should probably move this to Github Project)

+- [x] **Enabling Customizable Composers**: You are able to build composer components depending on your use case.
+For instance: text area for text input, custom audio mic for audio input.
+See Usage example

+- [ ] Using delta datetime _[on progress]_ (and having only one reference for time)
+- [ ] Wrapping with placeholder view component (not to pick sides btn RJS / RN)
+- [ ] Adding a default components package with theme

 ## Usage

 `./custom-components/index.js`